w3c/editing/docs/clipboard-unsanitized/explainer.md

 *   Drag-and-Drop APIs.

 ## Additional Background
 HTML content is essential for supporting copy/paste operation of high fidelity content from native apps to web sites and vice versa, especially in sites supporting document editing.
-Web custom formats can be used to exchange unsanitized HTML, but there are many native apps that don't have support for web custom formats, so contents copied from these apps in the HTML format would have to go through the Browser sanitizer in `read()`.
-This makes the `read()` method less useful as the Browser sanitizer strips out content from the HTML markup which results in format loss, bloating of payload due to inlining of style etc. Currently sites are using the DataTransfer object's `getData` method to read unsanitized HTML content, so sites do not want to regress HTML paste operation by migrating to async clipboard `read()` method.
+The `read()` method uses the browser sanitizer by-default.
+This makes the `read()` method less useful as the Browser sanitizer strips out content from the HTML markup which results in format loss, bloating of payload due to inlining of styles etc. Currently sites are using the DataTransfer object's `getData` method to read unsanitized HTML content, so sites do not want to regress HTML paste operation by migrating to async clipboard `read()` method.

+Web custom formats can be used to exchange unsanitized HTML, but there are many native apps that don't have support for web custom formats, so contents copied from these apps in the HTML format would have to go through the Browser sanitizer in `read()` that would result in loss of fidelity.

 HTML format is being supported by three APIs: